AzureDataBox/azure-docs-rest-apis-public/docs-ref-conceptual/cognitiveservices/includes/bing-error-codes-v7.md

-﻿The following are the possible HTTP status codes that a request returns.
+The following are the possible HTTP status codes that a request returns.

 |Status Code|Description|
 |-----------------|-----------------|